samathaluca/cloud9-ticketsales/README.md

  As a potential client, I want to view expected prices for a portrait, so I can decide if it is within my budget to order.
 -
 As a potential client, I want to know what past clients thought of their artwork and the service they received.

+A message to thank the customer unintrusively for
+a) clicking to buy concert tickets
+b) filling in the contact form details .

+More understanding of the latest GDPR legislation will be considered for future contact form development.
+If too mnay false enquiries are made CAPTCHA would be set up.
+The current contact form encourages brief messages with the goal of increasing the number of users prepared to make the effort of completing it.

 ## Tech Used
 -Cloud9 - IDE used throughout development.